bash-bits/.github/.github/GOVERNANCE.md

 ## ⭐ [Additional Roles](#-toc)

 In addition to the Contributor roles described above, there are additional roles and teams that community members and contributors are welcome to join.
-These roles are generally used to organize members around different requirements and initiatives across the RedEyed Technologies Community:
+These roles are generally used to organize members around different requirements and initiatives across the Bash-Bits Community:

 [`^ Top`](#-toc)